 A blue belt has a good chance of beating an untrained opponent from standing or on the ground.
 This is because he had spent a couple of years developing and sharpening his combat abilities on the mat.

-A blue belt in jiu-jitsu learns various takedown techniques, including the double and single leg takedowns, to get an opponent to the mat and submit him.
+A blue belt in jiu-jitsu learns various takedown techniques, including double and single-leg takedowns, to get an opponent to the mat and submit him.
 On the other hand, an untrained person will be unable to counter takedowns or other standing attacks.

 Furthermore, blue belts know how to manage their opponents from the ground from various positions, including side control, mount positions, back control, and so on.

 As a result, they will exert insurmountable pressure on every part of their opponent’s body while staying fresh and energized.
 On the other hand, an untrained person will lack the expertise to defend himself and get tired fast due to poor cardio conditioning.

 Blue Belt Vs. Purple Belt Which One Will Win?